This advisory council is established pursuant to Minnesota Statutes, Section 245.466, subd. 5. It has the following responsibilities:

 Even though a member may be appointed (or reappointed) to a term on the Mental Health Advisory Council, the County Board, at its discretion, may replace the member at any time, when, in the opinion of the County Board or County Commissioner appointing the member, it is in the best interests of the county to do so.

 Meetings of this council are held every two months or at such times and places as designated by the department.
-The Mental Health Advisory Council normally meets the second Tuesday of the month from 4 to 5:30 p.m.
+The Mental Health Advisory Council normally meets the third Tuesday of the month from 4 to 5:30 p.m.

 Members are eligible to receive meeting per diem and mileage reimbursement at the rate established by the County Board.